netbootxyz/netboot.xyz-docs/docs/kb/pxe/bazzite.md

 ## Overview

-To be able to use Bazzite's ISO with `netboot.xyz` you will need:
+To be able to use Bazzite's ISO with `netboot.xyz` you will need the following:
 - A NFS server
 - A local netboot.xyz server [you can use  Docker Container > Setting up the container with the Docker CLI](https://netboot.xyz/docs/docker/usage#starting-up-the-container-with-the-docker-cli)